GenomicsStandardsConsortium/gensc.github.io/mixs6/samp_mat_process.md

 # Slot: samp_mat_process

-Any processing applied to the sample during or after retrieving the sample from environment.
-This field accepts OBI, for a browser of OBI (v 2018-02-12) terms please see http://purl.bioontology.org/ontology/OBI
+A brief description of any processing applied to the sample during or after retrieving the sample from environment, or a link to the relevant protocol(s) performed.

 URI: [mixs.vocab:samp_mat_process](https://w3id.org/mixs/vocab/samp_mat_process)